Green Campus Tour

 |Give + Go Green||

 Give + Go Green is an annual event where students donate food, clothing, and office supply items that they do not wish to take with them when they move out of the residence halls in May.
 Each year, we place collection boxes in the lobbies of our residence halls so students can easily donate items they would otherwise throw out.
-We then sell these items to raise funds for the Cherry Pantry.
-More information can be found here.
+We then sell these items during Temple Thrift to raise money for the Cherry Pantry.
+More information about Give + Go Green can be found here.

 Since January 2010, Temple’s graduation gowns have been made from 100% recycled plastic.